elixir-webrtc/ex_dtls/README.md

 ```

 This will generate initial handshake packets.
 Now we have to pass them on the second peer.
-You can use for that e.g. a TCP socket, but we will not cover this here.
+You can use for that e.g. a UDP socket, but we will not cover this here.

 After receiving initial DTLS packets on the second peer pass them to `ExDTLS`